jbperin/hello-world/retro/algos.md

         END IF
       ELSE
         TmpY = -TanY
+        IF TanX = TmpY Then
+          RETURN PI/4
-        IF TanX > TmpY THEN
+        ELSE IF TanX > TmpY THEN
           REM Octant8 Angle is in [7PI/4 ..
 2PI]
           RETURN -ATAN (TmpY / TanX) + 2*PI
         ELSE